Tan Khoon Yong: Career

 In 1993, he was appointed the Academic Adviser to the Department of Philosophy at Peking University.

-He received the Public Service Medal (PBM) in 1999 from then-Singapore President S.R.
+Tan received the Public Service Medal (PBM) in 1999 from Singapore President S.R.
 Nathan.

 Since 2004, Tan has represented Singapore in the International Feng Shui Convention (IFSC).

-In 2008, he received the title of "Feng Shui Grand Master" from the International Feng Shui Association (IFSA) and is the first feng shui practitioner in Singapore to be awarded this title.
+In 2008, Tan received the title of "Feng Shui Grand Master" from the International Feng Shui Association (IFSA) and is the first feng shui practitioner in Singapore to be awarded this title.